Exhibition Centre station (MTR): Discovery of WWII bombs

 On 27 and 31 January 2018, two American-made AN-M65 bombs, believed to have been dropped during World War II and weighing about 450 kg each, were discovered by workers at the construction site.
 Construction was suspended for bomb disposal work.
-Nearly 5000 people in the surrounding area were evacuated; no injuries were reported.
+Nearly 5000 people in the surrounding area were evacuated and no injuries were reported.
 Each operation took nearly 24 hours for preparation and disposal.
-One of the bombs was stripped of explosive material and put on display inside the station.
+One of the bombs was stripped of its explosive material and put on display inside the station.